 - Umineko: When They Cry has a rather horrific one of these in its fourth arc.
 Maria, as a full-fledged witch, finally gets revenge on her abusive mother, Rosa.
 In between each round of bringing her back from the dead and killing her again in inventively horrible ways, the two of them are yelling about how much they hate each other and accusing each other of ruining their lives.

-- Implied in Ever17 In both Kid's routes there is a heated argument between Tsugumi and Sara about Tsugumi refusing to give Sara's some "answer" and running away from her, which ended with Armor-Piercing Slap from Sara to Tsugumi.
+- Implied in Ever17 In both Kid's routes there is a heated argument between Tsugumi and Sara about Tsugumi refusing to give Sara's some "answer" and running away from her, which ended with Sara slapping Tsugumi.
 Only later we find out that parties involved were parent and child and it's unclear if they knew at the time and if that's related to the argument.

 - The Fruit of Grisaia: The climax of Yumiko's route in the good ending.
 She finally decides to stand up to her father, who wants to turn her into an empty puppet, solely interested in propagating the company.

 - Averted in Melody.
 Before moving out of Arnold’s house, Melody reconciles with her stepfather, and he offers to help her with whatever she needs.
 Melody isn't the least bit hard on him for being a difficult stepparent.